 Graduate Student Advisement

 Excellence in graduate education and research requires respectful, productive, professional relationships between faculty advisors and graduate students.
 The College of Engineering promotes best practices for advisor/advisee relationships.
 These steps include establishing clear expectations at the outset which should be reviewed periodically.
-A set of advisement tools, developed through an initiative undertaken by the College of Engineering working group on graduate student diversity and inclusion, are available and continue to be supported by the COE Graduate Affairs Office.
+A set of advisement tools, developed through an initiative undertaken by the College of Engineering working group on graduate student diversity and inclusion, are available and continue to be supported by the COE Office of Graduate and Postdoctoral Education.

 Advisement Services